bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ```

-The proposed base schema is a proper JSON-LD document that can be
+The proposed schema base is a proper JSON-LD document that can be
 expanded and processed using existing JSON-LD tools.
 It can refer to
-other base schemas, and optional extensions can be added using
+other schema bases, and optional extensions can be added using
 additional contexts.
 Here are the differences:

 ### @context